 Subjects were lying in a prone position with their arms abducted at glenohumeral joint to 90° and flexed at elbows to 90°, and left leg bend at hip joint to 30° and flexed at knee to 90°, right leg remained straight.

-We placed electrodes on muscles of upper extremity and lower extremities, accordingly at biceps brachii (BB) and rectus femoris (RF) on both sides.
+at biceps brachii (BB) and rectus femoris (RF) on both sides.
 We measured distances from electrodes to the relevant stimulated spinal cord level at C3-C4 for upper extremities, the lumbosacral level (LS) for lower extremities, as well as distances from C3-C4 level to the LS of the spine.
 The sEMG recordings were performed using the KeyPoint Diagnostic System (Medtronic A/S, Skøvlunde, Denmark).